Humphrey Gilbert: Member of parliament and adventurer

 In 1570, Gilbert returned to England, where he married Anne Ager, daughter of John Ager (alias Aucher, etc.) of Otterden, who bore him six sons and one daughter.
 In 1571, he was elected to the Parliament of England as a member of parliament for Plymouth, Devon, and, in 1572, for Queenborough.
-He argued in favour of the crown prerogative in the matter of royal licenses for purveyance.
-In business affairs, he involved himself in an alchemical project with Smith, hoping for iron to be transmuted into copper and antimony, and lead into mercury.
+He argued in favour of the crown prerogative in the matter of royal licences for purveyance.
+At this time he was involved with Thomas Smith and William Cecil in support of William Medley's alchemical project hoping to transmute iron into copper.

 By 1572, Gilbert had turned his attention to the Spanish Netherlands, where he fought an unsuccessful campaign in support of the Dutch Sea beggars at the head of a force of 1,500 men, many of whom had deserted from Smith's aborted plantation in the Ards of Ulster.
 In the period 1572–1578, Gilbert settled down and devoted himself to writing.
 In 1573, he presented the Queen with a proposal for an academy in London, which was eventually put into effect by Sir Thomas Gresham with the establishment of Gresham College.
 Gilbert also helped to set up the Society of the New Art with William Cecil, 1st Baron Burghley and Robert Dudley, Earl of Leicester, both of whom maintained an alchemical laboratory in Limehouse.

 The rest of Gilbert's life was spent in a series of failed maritime expeditions, the financing of which exhausted his family fortune.
 After receiving letters patent on 11 June 1578, Gilbert set sail in November 1578 with a fleet of seven vessels from Plymouth in Devon for North America.
 The fleet was scattered by storms and forced back to port some six months later.
 The only vessel to have penetrated the Atlantic to any great distance was the Falcon under Raleigh's command.

 In the summer of 1579, William Drury, Lord Deputy of Ireland, commissioned Gilbert and Raleigh to attack James FitzMaurice Fitzgerald again by sea and land and to intercept a fleet expected to arrive from Spain with aid for the Irish.
 At this time, Gilbert had three vessels under his command: the 250-ton Anne Ager (named after his wife), the Relief, and the 10-ton Squirrell, a small frigate notable for having completed the voyage to America and back within three months under the command of a captured Portuguese pilot.